How to add links to Instagram posts + tricks

 Use post captions to encourage users to follow the link in your bio which leads to your Taplink page.
 Then, you don't have to puzzle how to add clickable links to your Instagram posts.
 Users can find everything they may need on this page.
 This is like your About Me page or a brand's website.

-Sign up now to create a page like one of these:
+Follow the links and sign up to create a page like these:

 There are no chances to circumvent the Instagram restrictions in terms of the links.
 You can't add links to Instagram posts if they lead to external resources.
 But you can: